Wear in Schedule

 Always wear a snug cotton sock or stocking underneath your brace.
+Natural fiber socks, such as cotton, allow better air circulation and absorption of perspiration.
 Smooth out all wrinkles, because they can cause irritation.
 If you perspire excessively, you may want to change your socks frequently.

 - Use a railing if one is available.

 - If you have someone assisting you, he or she should be below you when moving either upstairs or downstairs.

 - If you are using a cane, before you step, move the cane up first or down first.

 - If you are using crutches, move them up after you step upward, and down before you step downward.

 Care of your Brace

 - Do not expose your brace to extreme temperatures (such as a closed car on a hot, sunny day)

 - Clean regularly with a solution of ½ water and ½ alcohol using a clean cotton towel.
 Towel dry and leave to dry at room temperature.
 Use quality leather cleaner and conditioner on the outside of the brace.
 Talcum powder will help prevent odors.